 A well known laser printer is rated at 370W and prints 18 pages per minute.
 Printing for 5 mins per day, around 90 pages, will use just 11.25kWh of electricity, costing £1.58 per year.
-An equivalent inkjet printer will use just 1.3 kWh only costing 18p.
-These numbers are very small, the biggest savings come from reduced ink and paper usage.
+An equivalent inkjet printer will use even less, 1.3 kWh only costing 18p for the same printing.
+These numbers are very small, so remember the biggest savings come from reduced ink and paper usage.

 The cheapest 80gsm copier paper costs around £2 for 500 sheets, whilst the cheapest slightly heavier 100gsm paper costs upwards of £7 for 500 sheets.
 If you buy 5 reams (2,500 sheets) per year you can save £25, so buy the lighter weight!